DocSpring/docspring-go/docs/ClientAPI.md

 [[Back to README]](../README.md)

-## CreatePDFTemplateFromUpload
+## CreatePdfTemplateFromUpload

-> TemplatePreview CreatePDFTemplateFromUpload(ctx).Data(data).Execute()
+> TemplatePreview CreatePdfTemplateFromUpload(ctx).Data(data).Execute()

-Create a new PDF template from a cached presign upload
+Create a new PDF template from a cached S3 file upload

 ### Example